Trauma Therapy in New York City

 Because trauma is stored in both the mind and the body, it doesn’t just “go away” when the experience is over.
 It can show up in your thoughts, emotions, and physical reactions without warning, like feeling on edge, shutting down, or reacting strongly to certain situations.
 These responses aren’t random; they are your body’s way of trying to protect you based on what you’ve been through.
 Over time, trauma can shape how you respond to stress, how safe you feel in the world, and how you connect with yourself and others

 In therapy, you build skills to feel more grounded, regulate your emotions, and respond to stress in a way that feels safer and more intentional.
-You also begin to replace survival-based coping strategies with healthier ways of taking care of yourself.
-This process happens at your pace you are not forced to relive the past before you’re ready.
-Instead, therapy focuses on helping your present feel more manageable, restoring a sense of choice and control, and allowing you to reconnect with yourself and others in a way that feels safe.
-Over time, this can improve your relationships, strengthen your sense of self, and help you feel more secure in your everyday life.
+This process happens at your pace - you are never forced to relieve the past before you are ready.
+Instead, therapy focuses on helping your present feel more manageable, resorting your sense of control, and allowing you to reconnect with yourself.

 Your Trauma Therapist in New York City